 LoN Bombardment Crusader BiS Gear, Gems, and Paragon Points

 Below, we detail the items and gems that you should use for your LoN Bombardment Crusader in Diablo 3 and why.
 We also list your paragon points and Kanai's Cube items.
-Updated for patch 2.6 and Season 11.
+Updated for Patch 2.6.10 and Season 22.

 The Legacy of Nightmares set is a 2.4 rework, allowing you to run any legendary item combination while not losing out on the damage amplification and reduction associated with the traditional 6-piece sets.
-As long as the two rings — The Wailing Host and Litany of the Undaunted — are the only active set bonus you have equipped, every Ancient item will increase your damage dealt by 100% and reduce damage taken by 4%.
-In the stats, тръ to obtain a combination of Area Damage and Cooldown Reduction.
+As long as the two rings — The Wailing Host and Litany of the Undaunted — are the only active set bonus you have equipped, every Ancient item will greatly increase your damage dealt and reduce damage taken.
+In the stats, try to obtain a combination of Area Damage and Cooldown Reduction.

 Belt of the Trove is a key legendary item in the build.
 It will produce Bombardments on a cooldown as low as 6 seconds, unaffected by your own downtimes.
 These Bombardments inherit the rune of your spec, get doubled by The Mortal Drama flail in the cube, and benefit from any other relevant skill and damage bonuses.

 Your helm is best taken by a Leoric's Crown — this helm doubles the effectiveness of its slotted gem, becoming the single most powerful source of cooldown reduction offered by a legendary item — 25% with a Flawless Royal Diamond.